aradwyr/aradwyr.github.io/_posts/2024-04-11-notes-on-rds-upgrades-terraform.md

         - Pre-upgrade: `DROP EXTENSION <name>;`
         - Post-upgrade: `DROP EXTENSION <name>;`

-> [!WARNING]
-> Earlier AWS postgis documentation used to suggest dropping the postgis extension via `DROP EXTENSION example_extension CASCADE;` Please do not do this.
+:warning: Earlier AWS postgis documentation used to suggest dropping the postgis extension via `DROP EXTENSION example_extension CASCADE;` Please do not do this.

 5. Check for CDC replication slots (if any) and drop only just before the upgrade, else the upgrade will not succeed.